 Australia has become a haven for overseas investors looking for safe and solid property investments.

 It’s easy to see why foreign buyers would want to grab a slice of Australia’s property markets.
-Despite predictions of price crash, the housing markets continued to stage a robust performance.
+Despite recent struggles, Australian property has provided strong long-term returns for decades.

 What types of properties are acceptable?